maxmarchuk/alexa-color-harmonies/README.md

 ###### License: MIT

 ## Week 3 Report
-ALl of the work I'm doing is in Amazon's various web services including the Lambda management console.
+All of the work I'm doing is in Amazon's various web services including the Lambda management console.
 I've been doing mostly experimental work but at this point I have a working prototype that I can test in the Amazon Alexa developer app by sending text commands to the alexa skill in the cloud.
 Here are the things I've got working:

 #### Alexa Interaction Model
 This is what the user will be interacting with, using their voice.
 The idea here is to offer many different ways to set your color or get harmonies for your color, because otherwise the user would have to look at the documentation each time, and I want this to be somewhat intuitive.
 Feel free to open an issue on this repo if you believe there should be something else added.